bramstroker/homeassistant-powercalc/README.md

 If you'd like to create your energy sensors by your own with e.g. [Riemann integration integration](https://www.home-assistant.io/integrations/integration/), then you can disable the automatic creation of energy sensors with the option `create_energy_sensors` in your configuration (see [global configuration](#global-configuration)).

 ### Creating energy groups
 Let's assume you want to sum up all energy usage from one category e.g. all of your servers.
 This can easily be achieved by configuring a template sensor.
-It's essential to add the attributes `last_reset`, `state_class` and `device_class` because these are needed for the sensor to be compatible with the energy integration.
+It's essential to add the attributes `state_class` and `device_class` because these are needed for the sensor to be compatible with the energy integration.

 ````yaml
 - platform: template